AndrewMcM98/The-Boathouse-Restaurant/README.md

 ## Who is this website for?

 This a website providing detail and information for a mock-up restaurant based in Garryvoe, Co.
 Cork, Ireland.
-This website has been created to offer customers additional detail about the opening hours, menu, prices, location and general about information for the company to give a customer insight into the products on offer, and who we are.
+This website has been created to offer customers additional detail about the opening hours, menu, prices, location and general about information for the company, which is designed to give a customer insight into the products on offer, and who we are.

-Additionally, I have included a call to action in providing a section on each page on how to find the restaurant with engaging contact & booking forms to promote customer engagement with the website.
+Additionally, I have included a call to action in providing a section on each page, on how to find the restaurant with engaging contact & booking forms to promote customer engagement with the website.

-This is a perfect method for restaurants to show case their restaurant, and products whilst engaging with the customer to provide the customer with plentiful information to come dine here.
+This is a perfect method for restaurants to show case their restaurant, and products whilst engaging with the customer to provide plentiful information to come dine here.

 ## The Owner